bangyen/EasyScript/README.md

 ![g951](https://user-images.githubusercontent.com/61330081/82749273-4ff8e680-9da8-11ea-9076-78a1a22df3b4.png)
 Drawing by **_Akuro**, logo adaptation by **Wafelack**

+Click [here](https://github.com/Wafelack/EasyScript/README.md#EasyScript-Interpreter) to go to file interpreter documentation.

+# EasyScript-CLI

-## How to run EasyScript CLI Interpreter
+## How to run EasyScript CLI

 Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher (better is 3.7.6) or download the windows executable in the last release.